Andrew-Dupuis/gadgetron-wiki/Linux-Installation-(Gadgetron-4.0)-[WIP].md

     sudo make install

+### Foreign Languages

+To use the Gadgetron Python interface, you will also need the Gadgetron Python interface.
+You can install this using pip:

+    sudo pip3 install gadgetron

+To use the Gadgetron Matlab interface, you will need the Gadgetron Matlab interface.
+You can install this though Matlab - simply search for the `gadgetron` toolbox in the Add-Ons Manager.

 ### Running Gadgetron

-Once the install completes, starting Gadgetron should look something like this:
+Once the install completes, Gadgetron should be ready.
+Starting Gadgetron should look something like this:

      $ gadgetron
+     02-27 09:56:49.798 INFO [main.cpp:49] Gadgetron 4.1.0 [eb9a85218fc5b6a739a8db529b2c92e321d3fc22]
-     05-03 13:24:15.962 INFO [main.cpp:48] Running on port 9002
+     02-27 09:56:49.798 INFO [main.cpp:50] Running on port 9002

 You are now set up to run an example reconstruction as outlined in [[Gadgetron Hello World]].